axelvaldez/radical-companies/_posts/children-stories/2024-08-06-how-it-went.markdown

      Discrimination?
     </th>
     <td>
-     Bring the black actors, they domt blackface.
+     Bring out successful black actors, they do not need show polish on their face.
     </td>
    </tr>
    <tr>